0hasankamrul0/Old_Project/README.md

 * ### CSE370 Project
     Database related project
 * ### Scapper
-    Collecting Student ID, Name and Other Info as JSON The file is added as student_info_db.txt
+    Collecting Student ID, Name and Other Info as JSON<br />
+    The file is added as student_info_db.txt
     #### Dependency : requests, PyPDF2
     To work write :